boserup/JBWebViewController/README.md

 pod "JBWebViewController"
 ```

-Does not work yet.
-Still on TODO list.

 ### Manual Install
 Drag the JBWebViewController folder into your Xcode project, you may need to check the box "Copy items into destination group's folder (if needed)".